sunghwansyoon/is477/StatusReport.md

     * Remove missing values in location columns
     * Convert data types if needed

 * 7.)**Workflow automation and provenance(11/21)**: This process we will smoothly integrate our two clean datsets and have a built code where the code could have a new category having a row categorize which part of Chicago the resturaunt is located.
 Example: Northside, southside, downtown, etc. At the same time having the data being automaticaly being cleaned.
+Furthermore, we can also automate the data integration and data analysis.
+In terms of data analysis automation, we are planning to do the following analysis using the dataset: Basic Distribution and Ranking Analysis, Relationship Between Sanitation Complaints and Inspection Outcomes, Facility-Type Sensitivity, and ZIP-Level Geographic Insight.
+There could be more or less analyses conducted later.

 * 8.)**Reproducibility and transparency (11/28)**: Disclosing what are processed was and how we were able to clean the data.